Pages are the primary means of storing and sharing information in Confluence. Pages are contained within spaces.

 - Create a new page from anywhere within the site.

-- Move pages while editing a page or while viewing the space's Tree view.
+- Move pages and organise them hierarchically while editing a page or while viewing the space's Tree view.

 - Navigate within and between spaces through flexible linking.

 - Collaborate via comments on a page.

 - Monitor page updates and other activity through page notifications.

 - View page history, and manage and compare versions of a page.

 - Search page content, including attachments.

 - Export pages to PDF, WORD, HTML or XML.

 - Email page content.